Muna, Yucatán

-Muná is a small city in Muna Municipality, Yucatán State, Mexico, to the south of the state capital of Mérida at 20.48°N, 89.72°W. Muná had an estimated population of about 11,000 people in 2003.
+Muná is a small city in Muna Municipality, Yucatán State, Mexico, to the south of the state capital of Mérida at 20.48°N, 89.72°W. Muná had an estimated population of about 11,000 people in 2003, and about 12,000 people in 2023.
 Muna is north of the Maya ruins of Uxmal.

-The Iglesia De Muna church dates to the 16th century.
-Muna's Carnaval is celebrated throughout town in August and April.
+The Iglesia De Muna church dates to the 16th century, and is dedicated to the Assumption of Mary.

+Muna's Carnival is celebrated throughout town in August and April.
 During the celebration dances, bullfights, and many festivities are held.